gluc/ahp/inst/gui/shiny/help.md

 Go to `More > AHP File Format` to learn more about the ahp file format.

-## Model Analysis
+## Model Visualization

+To visualize the hierarchy of your AHP model, click on `Visualize`.
+Note that the nodes have tool tips!
+The output is the same as when you call `Visualize(ahpTree)` from R, albeit in R you have full flexibility on the styling options.

+## Analyze

-Once you have specified your model, you can click on `Analysis` to calculate and review the analysis of your model.
+Once you have specified your model, you can click on `Analyze` to calculate and review the analysis of your model.
 Chose any of the different calculation methods.
 Also, you can drill down into each decision maker, if aplicable.
+Finally, you can filter the content of the table by setting filters.

+In R, you can do the same thing using the function `AnalyzeTable(ahpTree)`.